RamakrishnaTanam/-Modern-SaaS-Landing-Page-Component-System/replit.md

 ## Overview

-This is a full-stack React application built with Express.js backend, featuring a modern marketing landing page for "ADmyBRAND AI Suite" - an AI-powered marketing automation platform.
-The application uses a monorepo structure with shared TypeScript schemas, PostgreSQL database with Drizzle ORM, and modern UI components built with Tailwind CSS and shadcn/ui.
+This is a comprehensive full-stack React application featuring a stunning SaaS landing page for "ADmyBRAND AI Suite" - an AI-powered marketing automation platform.
+Built with modern 2025 design trends including glassmorphism effects, smooth animations, and responsive design.
+The application includes 15+ reusable UI components, performance optimizations, and a complete component library following current best practices.

 ## User Preferences